htvekov/iem3155_esphome/README.md

 # ESPHome Modbus configuration for Schneider iEM3155 Energy Meter

-This is my production configuration as a full ESPHome configuration example for the iEM3155 Energy Meter.
+This is my production configuration as a complete ESPHome example for the iEM3155 Energy Meter.

 Extremely easy, full Home Assistant integration using ESPHome as wireless Modbus node.